 Health professionals agree that nutrition services are one of the first treatments that individuals should receive to improve conditions such as diabetes, heart disease and hypertension.

-Many registered dietitians (RDs) work in the treatment and prevention of disease by providing medical nutrition therapy.
-The RD often acts as part of a medical team, in various practice settings, such as hospitals, physician offices, private practice and other health care facilities.
+Many registered dietitian nutritionists (RDNs) work in the treatment and prevention of disease by providing medical nutrition therapy.
+The RDN often acts as part of a medical team, in various practice settings, such as hospitals, physician offices, private practice and other health care facilities.

 Medical Nutrition Therapy is covered by a variety of insurance plans.
 Under the Medicare Part B Program, you can receive nutrition services to help improve your health.
 Medicare Part B covers medical nutrition therapy for diabetes and kidney disease.
 You may be eligible for at least 3 hours of medical nutrition therapy services in the first year of care and 2 hours each additional year.
 If you have private insurance (such as through your employer), check with your insurance plan for specific medical nutrition therapy coverage details.
 Your plan may cover nutrition counseling for a wide variety of chronic conditions and health concerns, such as heart disease, diabetes, and obesity.